thijs-flux/fleet-v2/README.md

 ## Resources stuck terminating
 Sometimes resources get stuck in the status "Terminating"; this mainly applies to namespaces.
 Use scrips/stuck-namespace.sh to attempt a fix.
 Only do this after you are VERY sure that it's stuck and not just taking a long time.

+## Terraform errors at startup
+If starting from a clean slate (i.e. no cluster deployed) make sure to delete the terraform state, i.e. `rm terraform.tfstate`, and `terraform init`.
+If the state suggests a cluster exists the kubectl provider will try to work with the kube api (which does not exist without a cluster) or otherwise contact non-existing sockets.
+This can happen when powering down the machine (and thus the cluster) without destroying the terraform state properly (i.e. `terraform destroy -var ...` with the same variables as starting the cluster).